radius-project/docs/docs/content/concepts/application-graph/index.md

 ## Graphs are better than lists

 Within an application deployed with Radius, developers can express both the resources (_containers, databases, message queues, etc._), as well as all the relationships between them.
 This forms the Radius application graph.
-This graph is powerful because it allows Radius to understand the relationships between resources, and automate the deployment and configuration of your application.
+This graph is powerful because it allows Radius to understand the relationships between resources, simplifying the [deployment]({{< ref "deploy-applications" >}}) and [configuration]({{< ref "application" >}}) of your application.
 Plus, it allows you to visualize your application in a way that is more intuitive than a list of resources.

 <img src="list-to-graph.png" alt="A diagram showing the move from a set of infrastructure lists to a graph of resources" width=600px >